qwx9/notes/net/todo/diy/guitar/⑨ST.md

 ## log
+- spraying with water before final sanding particularly effective
+- lots of scratches and shit will remain...
+- enlarged tremolo cavity; it's no longer a snug fit on the sides;
+place using post notches and neck position
+- checked neck position; moving tremolo back 2-3mm to use previous tremolo post notches
 - sanding manually all the wood paste; other methods aren't soft enough, and this doesn't really waste too much sandpaper as long as it's cleaned up, only one sheet thrown so far
 - sanded wood paste all the way to leave only grain; result doesn't look great; will apply just red paint and sand again, test looks good
 - noticed tremolo position is wrong yet again, we have 22fret; measured 7mm difference, will subtract from both bridge and neck since bridge support will be too thin